Categories

 From: <customersservice@bank.com>

-DMARC for Microsoft 365 Customers
+DMARC for Microsoft 365 customers

-Inbound DMARC Validation
+Inbound DMARC validation

-While it is important for domain owners to protect their own domains and brands by publishing DMARC policy records in DNS, it is just as important for a domain to perform DMARC validation checks on inbound mail and to honor published policies.
+While domain owners need to protect their domains and brands by publishing DMARC policy records in DNS, it is just as crucial for a domain to perform DMARC validation checks on inbound mail and honor published policies.
 Doing so, along with other email defenses, will help guard against employees receiving phishing emails that could be spoofing any domain, not just the local one.
-For Microsoft 365 customers that have their inbound mail hosted by Microsoft, DMARC validation checking is turned on, but note that Exchange Online Protection treats p=reject the same as p=quarantine.
-This means that even if a domain requests that unauthenticated messages be rejected, they will instead only be routed to the spam folder.
-Microsoft is not unique in this position, and their reasoning for doing so (namely that some domain owners publish p=reject policies without first making sure that they are properly authenticating their email) is sound, but administrators of Microsoft 365-hosted domains should be aware of this all the same.

-Those customers with on-premises Exchange servers in addition to Microsoft 365 will have to configure those on-premises servers to do DMARC validation as appropriate.
+Those customers with on-premises Exchange servers, in addition to Microsoft 365, will have to configure those on-premises servers to do DMARC validation as appropriate.

-DMARC Policy for onmicrosoft.com Customers
+DMARC policy for onmicrosoft.com customers

-Microsoft’s product documentation states, “If you use Microsoft 365 but you aren’t using a custom domain, that is, you use onmicrosoft.com, you don’t need to do anything else to configure or implement DMARC for your organization.”
+Microsoft’s product documentation states, “If you use Microsoft 365, but you aren’t using a custom domain, that is, you use onmicrosoft.com, you don’t need to do anything else to configure or implement DMARC for your organization.”

-Microsoft 365 customers with custom domains have to manually configure all aspects of DMARC for their outbound mail.
-Microsoft provides information for their customers on what to do and the outlines of what information to publish, but it can be overwhelming to someone not comfortable with making DNS changes and each environment is unique.
-Moreover, there is one key piece of information regarding DMARC that doesn’t get enough attention.
-Let’s talk about how Valimail can fill in the gaps.
+Microsoft 365 customers with custom domains must manually configure all aspects of DMARC for their outbound mail.
+Microsoft provides information for their customers on what to do and the outlines of what information to publish.
+Still, it can be overwhelming for someone uncomfortable making DNS changes, and each environment is unique.

-How Valimail Can Help
+How Valimail helps

 Valimail’s product line is designed to help our customers get to a published DMARC policy of p=reject (what we refer to as DMARC Enforcement) quickly and painlessly, and we can help Microsoft 365 customers get there, too.